AdobeDocs/commerce-operations.en/help/configuration/cli/generate-data.md

 ### Bundle products

 Generates bundle products.
-Generated bundle selections are not displayed individually in [catalog](https://glossary.magento.com/catalog).
+Generated bundle selections are not displayed individually in the [catalog](https://glossary.magento.com/catalog).
 Products are uniformly distributed per categories and websites.
 If  `assign_entities_to_all_websites` from the profile is set to `1`.
 Products are assigned to all websites.

 XML profile node: